 Flexible Specialty Products can provide any necessary mounting fastener for your expansion joint application.
 We will properly size the fasteners and provide standard grade or any specialty fastener required.
 The fasteners will be packaged with the expansion joint shipment to assure the fasteners will be on-site when needed to avoid costly delays or misplaced parts.

-Cold to Cold configurations use threaded rod to attach internal flow liners and no part of the mounting frame is subjected directly to the hot gas flow.
+Cold to Cold gas turbine expansion joint configurations use threaded rods to attach internal flow liners.
+No part of the mounting frame is subjected directly to the hot gas flow.
 This frame type typically uses a carbon steel framework on each side with stainless steel flow liners.
 Both sides of adjacent ductwork have internal insulation and internal shrouds that tie directly into the expansion joint’s flow liners.

 - Slip-In Installation